pylipp/sdd/README.md

-[bat](https://github.com/sharkdp/bat) | A cat(1) clone with syntax highlighting and Git integration [borg](https://www.borgbackup.org/) | Deduplicating archiver with compression and authenticated encryption [broot](https://github.com/Canop/broot) | A new way to see and navigate directory trees [dasel](https://github.com/TomWright/dasel) | Query and update data structures from the command line [delta](https://github.com/dandavison/delta) | A syntax-highlighter for git and diff output [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) | Human readable diffs
+[bat](https://github.com/sharkdp/bat) | A cat(1) clone with syntax highlighting and Git integration [borg](https://www.borgbackup.org/) | Deduplicating archiver with compression and authenticated encryption [broot](https://github.com/Canop/broot) | A new way to see and navigate directory trees [circleci](https://github.com/CircleCI-Public/circleci-cli) | Use CircleCI from the command line [dasel](https://github.com/TomWright/dasel) | Query and update data structures from the command line [delta](https://github.com/dandavison/delta) | A syntax-highlighter for git and diff output [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) | Human readable diffs